jglrxavpok/Carrot/BUILDING.md

 ## Requirements
 1. You need to install the Vulkan SDK
 2. You need to install a Lua distribution.
 LuaJIT or Vanilla Lua are both supported by sol3 and should work out-of-the-box.
+3. You need a Mono installation.
+Path is expected to be inside MONO_SDK_PATH environment variable.

 ## Steps